awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

 ## GetDevEndpoints Action \(Python: get\_dev\_endpoints\)<a name="aws-glue-api-dev-endpoint-GetDevEndpoints"></a>

 Retrieves all the DevEndpoints in this AWS account\.

+**Note**
+When you create a development endpoint in a virtual private cloud \(VPC\), AWS Glue returns only a private IP address and the public IP address field is not populated\.
+When you create a non\-VPC development endpoint, AWS Glue returns only a public IP address\.

 **Request**
 + `MaxResults` – Number \(integer\), not less than 1 or more than 1000\.